 Diane Casas - President

-Edwin Sanchez Molina - Vice President
+Margarita Olmos - Vice President

 Edith Feliciano - Treasurer

 Edith is an active board member.
 She was a former Human Resource Specialist for the Illinois Department of Human Services.
+She worked at IDHS for over 32 years.
+Currently on contract with the Illinois Department of Veterans Affairs.

 Gianni Serrano - Secretary